Today's Bible Reading: Acts 1

 Thinking and Reflecting

 Acts 1 is a story of waiting.
 Few things are more difficult.
 Why do we often dislike the times of preparing, getting ready, and anticipating?
 Why is it so hard to wait?
-In Acts 1, God's people are waiting for the promise--they are devoted to and joined together in prayer, listening to Scripture, and replacing Judas with the person of God's choice.
+In Acts 1, God's people are waiting for the promise -- they are devoted to and joined together in prayer, they listen to Scripture, and they replace Judas with the person of God's choice.
 The events of Acts 1 are more than miscellaneous details to get us ready for Acts 2.

 We want to start immediately.
 We like action and activity.
 It is not easy to learn the lesson that God works in God's time.
-God's work is seldom according to our timetable--even less is it according to our expectations.
-We call it wasting time--God sees it differently.
+God's work is seldom done according to our timetable -- even less is it done according to our expectations.
+We call it wasting time -- God sees it differently.
 God understands that waiting can be a time for equipping and empowering us as we learn patience.
-Consider some options--"not enough time to pray" vs. "I must pray to get everything done," "not enough time for a daily dose of God's Word" vs. "having the right word at the right time."
-Take time today to contemplate what is occurring in Acts 1.
+Consider some options -- "not enough time to pray" vs. "I must pray to get everything done," "not enough time for a daily dose of God's Word" vs. "having the right word at the right time."
+Take time today to contemplate what is happening in Acts 1.
 Do not jump ahead to the next chapter (which many of us know quite well).
 Ask yourself what is happening in today's chapter.
 Think about how Luke unfolds the story.
-The gospel will go forth--Jerusalem, Judea, Samaria, the uttermost parts of the earth (1:8).
+The gospel will go forth -- Jerusalem, Judea, Samaria, the uttermost parts of the earth (1:8).
 It will happen within the lifetime of some of those assembled, within 30 years or so.
 We are in a hurry and the work doesn't get done.
 Wait on God.
 His work will be done by his people in his way in his time.
-Not an easy message for the modern world.
+Not an easy message to hear in our modern world.

 When have you been tempted to run ahead of God?
 When have you been amazed to see God work when you thought all hope was gone?
 Use your answers to guide your prayer time today.